Finding Easy Money for Local Tech Startups

 Business is booming in Utah’s tech industry.
 On a percent change basis, Utah was the top state nationally for tech job growth in 2017 at 3.6 percent.

 But growth in the tech industry isn’t limited to new jobs.
-Utah’s tech companies are also finding it easier than ever before to secure funding in a highly competitive industry.
+Utah’s tech startups are also finding it easier than ever before to secure funding in a highly competitive industry.
 Local venture capital firms are stepping up their investments to help create a more vibrant ecosystem in the Beehive State.

 “Capital is like water,” says John Knotwell, CEO for the Utah Technology Council.
 “It flows in the place of least resistance.
 The highlight here is capital is flowing in Utah.”